dracupid/nobone/readme.md

     {
     	ext: String # The current file's extension.
     	opts: Object # The current options of renderer.
     	dependency_reg: RegExp # The regex to match dependency path.
+Regex or Table.
     	dependency_roots: Array | String # The root directories for searching dependencies.

     	# The source map informantion.